-Chapter 8 of NCERT Solutions for Class 8 Science Chapter 8 cell structure and functions is a very important topic as it is basic for all the biological studies.
-It is very important for the student to tune-in with this topic in order to understand the topics of the higher class.
-This solution for Class 8 Science Chapter 8 has answers to all the questions present in Chapter 8.
-It also has Exemplar problems, Questions from Previous year question papers, CBSE sample papers, Worksheets, Extra questions, tips and tricks.
+Chapter 8 of NCERT Solutions for Class 8 Science is a very important resource as it is basic for all biological studies.
+It is very important for the student to tune in with this topic in order to understand the topics of the higher classes.
+These NCERT Solutions for Class 8 Science comprise answers to all the questions present in Chapter 8.
+It also has exemplar problems, questions from previous years’ question papers, CBSE sample papers, worksheets, extra questions, and tips and methods to answer questions.

 Access Answers to NCERT Class 8 Science Chapter 8 Cell – Structure and Functions

 (a) Unicellular organisms have one-celled body.
 (T/F)